smolijar/gitwiki-thesis/src/implementation/gitolite-permissions.md

 ## Run gitolite CLI under another user

-With default installation, the CLI program, located at `/home/git/bin/gitolite`^[I presume Gitolite uses UNIX user *git*, as in installation manual, and its home directory is set according to the Gitolite installation manual as well, using the default location.], is out of the box executable and lists valid help of the program.
+With default installation, the CLI program, located at `/home/git/bin/gitolite`^[It is assumed Gitolite uses UNIX user *git*, as in installation manual, and its home directory is set according to the Gitolite installation manual as well, using the default location.], is out of the box executable and lists valid help of the program.

 However, when running the Gitolite with arguments that do something, e.g. `/home/git/bin/gitolite list-repos` an error occurs.
 The output of the operation under user _smolijar_^[This is a placeholder username used in the log files.
 In this section it refers to name of the account bound to Gitolite] is in the listing \ref{lst:impl:gitolite:logs}.